 The City of Tabgha is on the northwest shore of the Sea of Galilee and is the location where John 21 takes place.
-The Catholics often build a church over important ruins to mark the spot.
+The Catholics often build a church over important ruins to mark such spots.
 In Tabgha, the Franciscans built a church called the Church of the Primacy of Peter.

-In John 21, Jesus appears in Tabgha to his disciples for the third time after his resurrection.
+In John 21, Jesus appears to his disciples for the third time after his resurrection; this was in Tabgha.
 The disciples had gone out during the night to fish, but had caught nothing.
 In the morning, a man appeared on the shore and suggested they cast their nets on the right side of the boat.
 As they did, they caught so many fish that they could not drag the net back into the boat.

-When they land, Jesus had prepared a charcoal fire for the fish and provided bread, and they have breakfast together.
+When they reached land, Jesus had prepared a charcoal fire for the fish and provided bread; they had breakfast together.